ayanmadaan/blockchain-acm/README.md

 Structure of a block:

     1. Data
-    2. Prev hash
+    2. Prev hash (64 digit hexadecimal number)
     3. Own hash
-    4. Nonce
+    4. Nonce (32 bit number)
     5. Timestamp

 _**SHA-256**_  is used: think of this as a maths function f(x)=y, where y can be calculated if x is given, but not vice versa.